-Following consideration by a Joint Committee that may be established in accordance with Clause 6.2:
+Following consideration by a joint committee that may be established in accordance with Clause 6.2:

 - (a) employees shall be notified one month in advance of technological change affecting their responsibilities, work practices and employment; - (b) employees shall be offered such retraining as is required to accommodate technological change without loss of employment; - (c) the Employer shall provide each employee with one professional development day per year to attend a mutually agreed upon course to upgrade skills.
-Cost of course to be borne by the employee;

-- (d) in the event that retraining is insufficient to accommodate technological change the Employer agrees to make every effort to transfer affected employees to other positions without loss of pay; - (e) pursuant to provisions (a) through (d) of this clause regarding adjustment to technological change, the Employer agrees to make every effort to provide continuing meaningful employment for regular employees affected by technological change; - (f) in the event that the Employer should introduce new methods or machines which require new or greater skills than are possessed by Employees under the present method of operation, the Employer agrees to make every effort upon implementation to immediately provide adequate and sufficient training in order to allow employees to work productively with the least disruption as possible.
+Cost of course to be borne by the employee; - (d) in the event that retraining is insufficient to accommodate technological change the Employer agrees to make every effort to transfer affected employees to other positions without loss of pay; - (e) pursuant to provisions (a) through (d) of this clause regarding adjustment to technological change, the Employer agrees to make every effort to provide continuing meaningful employment for regular employees affected by technological change; - (f) in the event that the Employer should introduce new methods or machines which require new or greater skills than are possessed by Employees under the present method of operation, the Employer agrees to make every effort upon implementation to immediately provide adequate and sufficient training in order to allow employees to work productively with the least disruption as possible.

-ARTICLE 29 - SICK LEAVE
+ARTICLE 30 - SICK LEAVE

-Employees will qualify for sick leave benefits at a basic pay until such time as an employee is eligible to receive weekly indemnity under the plan noted in Clause 30(a)(7) to a maximum of 12 days per year.
+Employees will qualify for sick leave benefits at a basic pay until such time as an employee is eligible to receive weekly indemnity under the plan noted in Article 31 (a)(7) to a maximum of 12 days per year.

-ARTICLE 30 - HEALTH AND WELFARE PROVISIONS
+ARTICLE 31 - HEALTH AND WELFARE PROVISIONS

 - (a) The Employer will provide mutually acceptable health and welfare benefits as follows:

 - (1) employee assistance plan

 - (2) basic medical

 - (3) extended health

 - (4) dental

 - (5) life insurance and accidental dismemberment

 - (6) air travel insurance

-- (7) weekly indemnity

-- (8) Short-Term Illness and Injury Plan
+- (7) Short-Term Illness and Injury Plan as outlined in the BCGEU and Public Service Main Agreement and administered by the Legislative Assembly of BC.

-- (9) Long-Term Disability insurance
+- (8) Long-Term Disability Plan as outlined In the BCGEU and Public Service Main Agreement and the Public Service Benefit Plan Act: LONG-TERM DISABILITY PLAN REGULATION (LTD Plan Type H)

-The Employer will pay 100% of the premium in accordance with the plans.
+The Employer will pay 100% of the premium(s) in accordance with the plans.

-- (b) Employees will be given a copy of the Group Benefits Policy Document. - (c) A copy of the master contract with carriers will be sent to the Union. - (d) Upon return from weekly indemnity or long-term disability an employee will be returned to his or her former position. - (e) Regular part-time employees, who work a minimum of 171⁄2 hours per week will be entitled to benefits on a pro rata basis.
+- (b) Employees will have access to a copy of the Group Benefits Policy 50088 plan D document on the internal Legislative Assembly of BC website.
+Additionally, a hard copy will be available for employees at each Constituency office. - (c) A copy of the master contract with carriers will be sent to the Union. - (d) Upon return from short or long-term disability an employee will be returned to his or her former position. - (e) Regular part-time employees, who work a minimum of 171⁄2 hours per week will be entitled to benefits on a pro rata basis.